 What do I need to do to join the church?

 Becoming a member of First Congregational Church of Stratford is a simple process.
 Just express your desire to join to our minister or one of our deacons on duty.
-Currently we conduct new member orientation about four times a year.
+Currently, we conduct new member orientation twice per year.
 These two orientation sessions are the easiest way to learn about our church, our beliefs and the United Church of Christ.

 How is First Congregational Church funded?